-- During class of 14/05
+- During class of 19/05

 - Show state of advancement

 - Ask final questions

 - Get feedback and directions

+- Present to external advisors

 STEP 7: TEST AND VALIDATION

 Testing the system

 - Deploy the prototype of the system (carefully) - Verify whether requirements are satisfied. - Verify whether users and stakeholders are satisfied. - Test should be executed by means of small iterative improvements